npetraco/x3pr/README.md

 * Mac users: Make sure to install XQuartz (http://xquartz.macosforge.org/trac) which is required by rgl.

+* Linux users: Being singularly DIY, you pbobably are ok.
+But, ... just incase ... make gcc is installed and running.
+Any toolchain should suffice however.

 * Install the required support packages for x3pr.
 In the RStudio Console window, execute:
   * install.packages("XML")
   * install.packages("rgl")
   * install.packages("akima")
+  * install.packages("shiny")

 * Finally, in the RStudio Console window execute: install_github("npetraco/x3pr").